Berserrk/fer/TR_challenge/README.md

 When you train a model:
 	•	You only use the final single label ("postures": ["On Appeal"]).
 	•	You can rely on Kappa values to understand how reliable this label is, but you don’t see the raw votes.

+DEAL WITH NULL LABELS :
+- sol1: label as null
+- sol2: try to categorize them in a specific categories????

+Simple approaches:
+	•	Classic ML: TF-IDF features + Logistic Regression or SVM
+	•	Works surprisingly well on legal text if data is large

+Advanced approaches (recommended):
+	•	Transformer-based models (e.g., BERT, RoBERTa, LegalBERT)
+	•	Fine-tune a pre-trained model on your data